 One reason why some people change their television is to have a better gaming experience on a larger screen.
 The TV is a premium entertainment device.
 Its entertainment function is not just restricted to seeing movies and listening to songs alone.
 It also offers the perfect thrill for those who have a penchant for video games.

 However, you might not fancy playing games on your television because you don’t like the look and feel of the game on your television screen.
-This is not to say the television is not suitable for gaming.
+This is not to say that television is not suitable for gaming.
 There is a high chance that you have not tuned the tv to the correct settings for gaming.

 So you have had lousy gaming sessions on your television, and you’re already considering replacing the television with a gaming monitor.
 You might still experience the same problem even if you get a new device.
 This is why it’s essential to know the best settings for gaming on your television.